kokofixcomputers/TemporarySSHSessionManager/README.md

 A temporary SSH session manager.

 ## Why would you need this?
 Sometimes you have apps or services you need to test.
-Or just commands that you want to play with and maybe have to possibility to ruin your system.
+Or just commands that you want to play with and maybe have the possibility to ruin your system.
 Using a temporary SSH session manager you can do that without having to worry about the consequences.
 Powered by Docker.

 ## Installation